-- Residual herbicides should be used where appropriate in an XtendFlex® cotton system - Consider using residual herbicides where weed pressure is high, or weeds will not be adequately controlled by the OTT products registered for use in XtendFlex® cotton. - The residual herbicide can be applied as a pre-emergence application (either a pre-plant incorporated application, or at planting application). - Use the recommended label rate and timing of the residual herbicide.

-IN-CROP WEED CONTROL

-- Refer to the product label to ensure target weeds are at the appropriate growth stage for all OTT products registered for use in XtendFlex® cotton. - Select the timing and application rate of sprays based on the most difficult to control weed species in each field in accordance with the label. - Post-directed sprays should be used to achieve more thorough coverage on weeds. - Refer to the 'Weeds Controlled' table on the label for the rate recommendations on specific weeds for products registered for OTT use in XtendFlex cotton. - Aim for 100% control of weeds.
-Monitor and where required implement additional tactics such as inter row cultivation, and/or alternative modes of action to control survivors. - Be aware of any potential contamination of spray application equipment (including mixing stations). - Ensure all equipment is thoroughly cleaned and free of residues. - Only tank mix with products that are approved according to the label. - Do not mix products containing ammonium ions with dicamba, including ammonium sulfate (AMS), glufosinate-ammonium and ammonium salts of glyphosate. - Ensure all applications are made according to label guidelines on water volume, droplet size and environmental conditions and appropriate boom heights and application speeds are maintained. - Be aware of off-target drift to susceptible crops and fields with both aerial and ground applications.
-Do not apply herbicides by aircraft unless approved on label. - Monitor predicted conditions to manage the possibility of dicamba volatility and drift up to 72 hours post application (refer label). - Growers should use registered herbicides other than glyphosate, glufosinate or dicamba where required to increase diversity of weed control tactics.
+PRE-PLANT KNOCKDOWN • Always start clean by planting into a weed-free field using either tillage or an effective herbicide application.
+Know your field history in order to identify whether any volunteer cotton present is XtendFlex® cotton. • Consider using approved tank mixes when applying any of the OTT registered products in XtendFlex ® cotton (do not mix any ammonium containing products e.g. ammonium sulfate (AMS) with dicamba).
+RESIDUAL HERBICIDES Residual herbicides should be used where appropriate in an XtendFlex® cotton system Consider using residual herbicides where weed pressure is high, or weeds will not be adequately controlled by the OTT products registered for use in XtendFlex® cotton. • The residual herbicide can be applied as a pre-emergence application (either a pre-plant incorporated application, or at planting application). • Use the recommended label rate and timing of the residual herbicide.
+IN-CROP WEED CONTROL Refer to the product label to ensure target weeds are at the appropriate growth stage for all OTT products registered for use in XtendFlex® cotton. • Select the timing and application rate of sprays based on the most difficult to control weed species in each field in accordance with the label. • Post-directed sprays should be used to achieve more thorough coverage on weeds. • Refer to the 'Weeds Controlled' table on the label for the rate recommendations on specific weeds for products registered for OTT use in XtendFlex cotton. • Aim for 100% control of weeds.
+Monitor and where required implement additional tactics such as inter row cultivation, and/or alternative modes of action to control survivors. • Be aware of any potential contamination of spray application equipment (including mixing stations).
+Ensure all equipment is thoroughly cleaned and free of residues. • Only tank mix with products that are approved according to the label. • Do not mix products containing ammonium ions with dicamba, including ammonium sulfate (AMS), glufosinate-ammonium and ammonium salts of glyphosate.
+Ensure all applications are made according to label guidelines on water volume, droplet size and environmental conditions and appropriate boom heights and application speeds are maintained. • Be aware of off-target drift to susceptible crops and fields with both aerial and ground applications.
+Do not apply herbicides by aircraft unless approved on label. • Monitor predicted conditions to manage the possibility of dicamba volatility and drift up to 72 hours post application (refer label). • Growers should use registered herbicides other than glyphosate, glufosinate or dicamba where required to increase diversity of weed control tactics.

-LAY-BY APPLICATIONS If you currently use lay-by herbicides, then consider maintaining this program.
-A robust lay-by program can provide residual control of weeds not controlled by glyphosate, dicamba or glufosinate.
-Use the recommended label rate and timing of the residual herbicide.
-PRE-HARVEST APPLICATION An over-the-top application of a Roundup Ready Herbicide is possible, if required, before harvest and after cotton reaches 60% open bolls, as one of the 4 glyphosate applications.
-Rate: 1.5 kg/ha for Roundup Ready Herbicide with PLANTSHIELD or 1.9 L/ha for Roundup Ready PL Herbicide with PLANTSHIELD Technology.
-This application can be used to control late season weeds and improve harvest efficiency.
-Compatible with commonly used defoliants (see Roundup Ready Herbicide with PLANTSHIELD and Roundup Ready PL with PLANTSHIELD Technology labels).
-Do not use on crops intended for planting seed production.
+LAY-BY APPLICATIONS If you currently use lay-by he A robust lay-by program can glyphosate, dicamba or glufo Use the recommended label PRE-HARVEST APPLICATION An over-the-top application of before harvest and after cottor applications.
+Rate: 1.5 kg/ha to 1.9 L/ha for Roundup Ready This application can be used efficiency.
+Compatible with commonly of PLANTSHIELD and Roundup Do not use on crops intended glufosinate to monitor the effectiveness of the herbicide application.
+During an inspection, any surviving weeds that are normally susceptible to the herbicide/s used should be identified.
+The outcomes of any inspection and any remedial application used should be recorded.
+Any case of suspected resistance should be reported immediately to Bayer (Nufarm for glufosinate) for further investigation.

-Bayer strongly recommends that growers consult an agronomist when designing an IWM strategy for their property.
 For further resources and information see www.weedsmart.org.au.